abduljaleel/demo/readme.md

 Legal/Content Disclaimer

 - This is a demo and not affiliated with any actual fund.
 All content and figures are illustrative only and not financial advice.

+Images and Attribution

+- Included images are simple, original SVG placeholders created for this demo.
+Replace them with your own brand assets or licensed imagery as needed.